lightweight/pidservice/readme.md

  * Create the relevent settings files
  * Clear the cache
     drush cc all
+ * Configure git:
+    git config --global user.name "Your name"
+    git config --global user.email foo@example.com
+    git config --global color.ui true

 ## Setting up a clone of an existing old-style 'shared core' site

-For this example I will use the 'strongerchristchurch.org.nz', and assume that you have a .sql database dump (ie, drush sql-dump)
+For this example I will use the 'strongerchristchurch.govt.nz', and assume that you have a .sql database dump (ie, drush sql-dump)

  * Copy this repo somewhere.
 You need a seperate copy of the repo for each dev site
  * Clone the drupal core into ./public. strongerchristchurch needs a 6.x core, so: